-Through a two-phase experiential learning model, YWC first engages students in a 12-week Discovery Phase, where they interact with subject matter experts to build a solid foundation of environmental knowledge and leadership skills.
+Through a two-phase experiential learning model, participants first learn from subject-matter experts to build a strong foundation of leadership skills and environmental knowledge, exploring topics on watershed science, land-use planning, climate change and Indigenous Knowledge.
 In the second phase, participants design and implement an innovative project of their own, ensuring that learning is directly applied to real-world environmental challenges.

 The impact of YWC is both measurable and far-reaching.
 The 2024 cohort created and distributed 9,500 copies of an educational comic book on watershed protection, reaching students across Alberta.
 Participants have also contributed to watershed planning discussions, appeared in media interviews, and gained direct experience in environmental leadership.
 Surveys show that council members experience an average 64% increase in environmental knowledge, reinforcing their ability to become lifelong advocates for water sustainability.